VictorAdeB/VictorAdeB/README.md

 ## Hello everyone, My name is Victor!

 ### 👋 About Me
-I’m a self-taught front-end web developer focused on continuous learning.
-I am equipped with the latest techniques in developing and designing responsive websites across all devices and using animations to improve user experience.
-When I'm not coding, I listen to podcasts and read books.
+I started my journey as a self-taught front-end developer, building websites that are responsive, visually appealing, and easy to use.
+Along the way, I discovered the impact animations can have on creating smooth user experiences.
+Now, I’m taking my learning further by stepping into cloud engineering, with the intention of growing into that field.
+When I’m not coding or studying, I recharge by listening to podcasts and music.

 <!-- ### ### 🌱 What I’m Working on
 I'm actively building web and mobile projects with reactjs, react native and nextjs .